 The best single way to interpret outcomes is to treat GCSE and sixth form as two separate decisions.

-Ranked 2023rd in England and 1st in Great Missenden for GCSE outcomes (FindMySchool ranking based on official data), The Misbourne sits in line with the middle 35% of schools in England (25th to 60th percentile).
+Ranked 1,503rd out of 3,895 schools in England for GCSE academic performance and 1st in Great Missenden in the local secondary ranking (FindMySchool ranking based on official data), The Misbourne sits in a solid mid-table position nationally.

-In practical terms, that is “solid and broadly typical” academically, with some encouraging indicators beneath the headline.
-Attainment 8 is 48.4, and Progress 8 is +0.3, which indicates students make above-average progress compared with similar pupils nationally.
-EBacc average point score is 4.16.
+In practical terms, that is solid academically, with encouraging indicators beneath the headline.
+Attainment 8 is 50.8, and Progress 8 is +0.3, which indicates students make above-average progress compared with similar pupils nationally.
+EBacc average point score is 4.3.

 One area the school has been working on is EBacc participation and language uptake.
 That matters because, in Buckinghamshire’s mixed grammar and upper-school environment, subject choices and cohort composition can vary significantly by area and by year group, so families should look beyond a single metric and ask how curriculum pathways are being strengthened over time.

-Ranked 2182nd in England and 1st in Great Missenden for A-level outcomes (FindMySchool ranking based on official data), results sit below England average overall.
+Ranked 1,657th out of 2,549 providers in England and 1st in Great Missenden for sixth-form outcomes (FindMySchool ranking based on official data), results are weaker than the school's GCSE profile.

 This does not automatically mean the sixth form is the wrong choice.
 It does mean parents should interrogate fit and support: which subjects are strongest, how re-sits and study skills are handled, and how progression advice is personalised.
 For some students, especially those who want an upper-school setting with strong pastoral continuity, the value of staying can be stability and targeted guidance.
 For others, a specialist sixth form college route may be a better match.